 The Dick Beardsley Foundation educates the public (including the youth in schools and clubs) on the disease of chemical dependency, the warning signs of chemical dependency, the dangers of chemical dependency, and how chemical dependency can be treated; to promote living a healthy, active lifestyle, chemically free; and to promote greater openness about chemical dependency.

 Our volunteer teams visit children and adults facing various challenges, including mental illness (Austin State Hospital, Wounded Warriors at Ft.
 Hood with PTSD), developmental differences (children with autism and learning disabilities) , physical limitations (St. David's Hospital) and dementia (elderly with Alzheimers) .
 Therapeutic interaction with our specially trained canines results in emotional and physical benefits such as improved mood, confidence, communication, relaxation and trust.
 Founded in 2004, the organization's success is based on two simple premises-one philosophical, the other pragmatic.
 First, there exists a deep, mysterious bond of healing between humans and dogs.
-Second, dog enthusiasts comprise a responsible, dedicated and highly driven volunteer demographic.
+Second, dog enthusiasts are a responsible, dedicated and highly driven volunteer demographic.
 Led by highly trained handlers, our volunteer teams of busy individuals care about their community.
 They appreciate and want to share the joy and unconditional love their dogs so freely give.
 Click here to view a video to learn more about Divine Canines: http://vimeo.com/22674373

 The Friends' of Austin State Supported Living Center (AuSSLC) mission is to improve the quality of life for the residents who call the Living Center home.
 The Friends help raise awareness and funds for AuSSLC by hosting special events, publishing newsletters, maintaining financial resources for special needs, supporting the volunteer recruitment efforts of the Community Relations staff, encouraging and supporting staff through morale-raising activities, providing education to the public about the Volunteer Services Council and the AuSS Living Center's population, and supporting the continuous beautification and enhancement of the homes and facility at the AuSS Living Center.